By Dr Ananya Mandal, MD

 They need to be well aware of medications and clinical pharmacology, high blood pressure management, diabetes management and its complications, epidemiology of diseases and infections as well as nutritional management for prevention and treatment of kidney diseases.

-In the United States, after completion of medical school, a nephrologist needs to complete a three year residency in internal medicine followed by a two year (or longer) fellowship in nephrology.
+In the United States, after completion of medical school, a nephrologist needs to complete a three year residency in internal medicine which is to be followed by two year (or longer) fellowship in nephrology.
 It is mandatory to complete the internal medicine training for three years to obtain certification to become a nephrologist.

-To be approved, the physician must fulfill the requirements for education and training in nephrology in order to qualify to take the board’s examination.
+Thereafter the nephrologist would need to take the board’s examination.
 If a physician passes the examination, then he or she can become a nephrology specialist.
-Typically, nephrologists also need two to three years of training in an ACGME or AOA accredited fellowship in nephrology.
+Nephrologists further require two to three years of training in an ACGME or AOA accredited fellowship in nephrology.

-Physicians who have trained as pediatric physicians for three years in pediatric internal medicine are able to train in pediatric nephrology, and internal medicine (adult) trained physicians may enter general (adult) nephrology fellowships.
-Physicians that achieved training in both medicine and pediatrics may subspecialize in both adult and pediatric nephrology.
+Physicians who have trained as pediatric physicians for three years in pediatric internal medicine are able to train for pediatric nephrology.
+Physicians who have training in both medicine and pediatrics may further train in both adult and pediatric nephrology.